-(2) Headshot Image: An aspect ratio of 2:1 is recommended for better display.
+(4) Headshot Image: An aspect ratio of 2:1 is recommended for better display.
 Visit Commons: Free media resources/Photography to obtain free images.
-If you are editing from a tablet, you may take/upload images from your camera.
+If using a tablet, you may upload images directly from the camera.

 First things first: Remember that you came to college to learn.
 Now, learning is not restricted to the class room alone.
 You learn how to live and work with other all throughout your college career which is a valuable asset for your future endeavors.

 Room with a random person: it gives you the opportunity to learn how to adjust to new people and your surroundings.
 In addition to that, rooming with someone you already know tends to ruin relationships (of course this is not always true) because it is not usually what you expect and little things they do start to annoy you after a while, especially since you are susceptible to irritation as a result of stress from school work.

 Discuss the rules of your dorm room: take great consideration when it comes down to cleaning.
 It helps to create a list, detailing duties of each person for each week or day to avoid conflicts and a filthy dorm room.
 Also discuss the use of personal belongings (are you okay with your room mate using your stuff?)

 2 Manage your time well: it helps to have one of those over your desk calendar or a planner to track your assignments.
 The last thing you wanna do is miss assignments or have 4 assignment to do in a two day space.